 Contact an Atlanta DUI Defense Attorney

 The appeal process may be lengthy.
 There may be many cases ahead of yours waiting to be heard.
 Furthermore, it may take the appeals court many months before a decision is reached in your case.
 Litigation is lengthy by nature, and the appeals process is no exception.
 If you have been found guilty as charged in your DUI case, rest assured that there are still means of obtaining relief to your conviction or sentence.
 Consult with your skilled legal representative to make a preliminary determination as to whether or not your case was unjustly affected by a legal error.
 The prowess of your legal representative is, as always, key in guiding the outcome of your case.
-Accomplished Atlanta DUI attorney Richard Lawson is equipped with 20 years experience in fighting DUI charges.
+Accomplished Atlanta DUI attorney Richard Lawson is equipped with over 20 years experience in fighting DUI charges.
 A conviction is not necessarily the final word in your DUI case: relief by means of appeal is still a viable option.
 Contact Richard Lawson as soon as possible to discuss the possibility of appealing your DUI case.